Aba-Network/aba-file-reader/README.md

 where coinid is the hash id of the coin containing the description.json or description.json.gz

-The file will be located in the temp subdirectory of where you run it, as will the individual chunk files that make up the overall file
+The file will be located in the temp subdirectory of where you run it, as will the individual chunk files that make up the overall file.
+The filename will be displayed while running the command.

 ## Room for Improvement